datopian/playbook/ops/README.md

 _For best practice security reasons, we use 2fa on all Datopian Google Accounts._

-_To enable 2fa for your account, ensure you are logged in to your Datopian account, and follow the steps here._
+_To enable 2fa for your account, ensure you are logged in to your Datopian account, and follow the steps [here](https://www.google.com/landing/2step/)._

 _If you do not know what 2fa is, do not worry!
-You can also read more about 2fa here and here._
+You can also read more about 2fa [here](https://support.google.com/accounts/answer/9096865?visit_id=636826985405511325-68735314&rd=1) and [here](https://www.google.com/landing/2step/)._

-_To support your use of 2fa, we recommend installing Authenticator on your smartphone._
+_To support your use of 2fa, we recommend installing [Authenticator](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DAndroid&hl=en) on your smartphone._

-_Need to mention 2 factor authentication.
-Find Paul’s email (where he announced the 2fa policy) and include the links._

 **_2. Set up your Slack account_**